Inquiry, Development, Engagement and Advancement

 andrew.hong2@emory.edu

-Andrew L. Hong, MD, is an Assistant Professor in the Department of Pediatrics at Emory University School of Medicine.
+Andrew L. Hong, MD, is an Associate Professor in the Department of Pediatrics at Emory University School of Medicine.
 Dr. Hong is a board certified pediatric oncologist at Children's Healthcare of Atlanta.
 Dr. Hong's work is at the intersection of genomics and functional genomics in childhood kidney and brain cancers to identify new therapeutics and mechanisms in pediatric cancers.
 In 2023, Dr. Hong took over for Dr. Henry as Chair of the IDEA Committee.

 Andrew L. Hong, MD